git-pull/website/blog/2018/01/technical-screening.rst

       Google Summer of Code mentor.
 I give support in open source.
 I have great intuition for this.
 I talk about the whole open source way of how we learn, get mentored, then assume core roles.

+      The person kept not accepting it as an answer.
+He read my resume, He already knew I'm not a *literal* teacher.
+And he wasn't either, and he was a junior programmer, what is he doing teaching people anyway?
+He doesn't have any laurels to rest on.
+He just wants a job.

       I leave, and the words the instructor mumbles is something about my "philosophy".
 Ugh, what?
 I wasn't egging on, I just candidly